History of rugby union matches between Munster and New Zealand: 1989

 Munster played New Zealand who were reigning Rugby World Cup champions, having won the inaugural competition in 1987, in their 1989 tour at Musgrave Park, Cork, on 11 November 1989, losing 9 - 31.
 The match had an attendance of 18,000 with Buck Shelford captaining the visitors.

 Munster P. M. Clohessy, T. J. Kingston, J. J. Fitzgerald, M. J. Galwey, D. G. Lenihan, K. O'Connell, P. T. J. O'Hara, P. C. Collins, M. T. Bradley, R. P. Keyes, P. V. Murray, C. Murphy, M. J. Kiernan, J. Galvin, K. J. Murphy.

-New Zealand R. O. Williams, S. B. T. Fitzpatrick, R. W. Loe, Z. V. Brooke, M. J. Pierce, S. B. Gordon, W. T. Shelford, G. T. M. Bachop, G. J. Fox, N. J. Schuster, J. T. Stanley, T. J. Wright, C. R. Innes, J. A. Gallagher.
+New Zealand Ron Williams, Sean Fitzpatrick, Richard Loe, Zinzan Brooke, Murray Pierce, Steve Gordon, Wayne Shelford, Graeme Bachop, Grant Fox, John Schuster, Joe Stanley, Terry Wright, Craig Innes, John Gallagher.

 2008

 The All Blacks returned to Thomond Park on 18 November 2008, to commemorate the 30th anniversary of the 1978 game and to celebrate the opening of the new stadium.
 Four of the 1978 team, Graham Mourie, Bryan Williams, Mark Donaldson and Gary Knight were in the crowd for the occasion.
 Prior to kick off, Munster's four New Zealand players, Rua Tipoki, Doug Howlett, Lifeimi Mafi and Jeremy Manning, challenged the All Blacks by performing the Haka first.
 Munster were without 10 of their squad who were on international duty and New Zealand chose to play an understrength team, resting key players for the forthcoming match against Ireland a few days later.

 Munster almost repeated history, leading 16-10 at half time and after 76 minutes of the match were winning 16-13.
 The Munster try, scored by Barry Murphy in the first half, was the only one scored against New Zealand during their European leg of the 2008 end of year rugby tests.
 A late try by Joe Rokocoko secured a win for the All Blacks with a final score 18-16.

 Media reporting towards the match was extremely positive, commending the atmosphere, and the physical intensity of the Munster players.
 New Zealand coach Graham Henry said that the experience would help the development of many of the All Blacks who were young and inexperienced and might not have felt the sort of heat Munster and their crowd were able to generate.